 2. Your DeaconOne Card is also your library card.
 Faculty can check out most books for up to 1 year, with no limit on the number of books checked out.

-5. Interlibrary Loan enables you to request materials not held by ZSR.
+5. Use ZSR Delivers to request physical materials from our collection (both in ZSR and our offsite storage facility) to be delivered to your office or to one of the smart lockers in the 24-hour study room at the front of the building.
+ZSR Delivers also includes Interlibrary Loan, which enables you to request materials not held by ZSR.
 Articles typically take 1-3 days to arrive, while books and other physical items can take 1-2 weeks.

 9. Our Special Collections and Archives (SCA) department has a wide collection of rare books, manuscripts, and other materials, as well as the University Archives.
 SCA also has a wide range of Digital Collections that are available for use in research and teaching.
 Contact firstname.lastname@example.org about developing assignments around our collections and/or scheduling a session for your class.
-[Note: For Fall 2020 SCA is only offering virtual research instruction and individual consultations.]

 10. If you're planning to use multimedia in your course, ZSR provides access to multiple sources for streaming video and audio that are licensed for classroom use, as well as a large DVD collection.
 (And yes, we offer DVD players for checkout!)
 Contact your liaison with questions about how to include these in your course.